Help with ping, winipcfg, and other network commands

 Below is a listing of the various network related commands used in MS-DOS, Windows, Linux, Unix, and other operating systems.
 Each command includes additional information to what the command does, the command's syntax, and miscellaneous information.

-Note: If you are not the root or admin of a computer, it is possible for these commands to be disabled or revoked.
+Note: If you are not the root or admin of a computer, these commands may not work.

 Display or manipulate the ARP information on a network device or computer.

 - See the arp command page for further help and information.